Service King reduces SQL Server outages from 90 per quarter down to zero

 Solution

-Unlike clients initial instinct to buy more hardware, we fixed many problems: Windows Failover Cluster misconfiguration, networking configuration changes, SAN storage speed problems were addressed, db backing up and restore because of time and size, SQL data corruption in one of the key databases, which Microsoft Support could not even fix, third-party software corrupting databases, SQL Server settings, misconfiguration, not utilizing all SQL Server features available, lots of SQL performance problems, VMWare host and guess best practices, lack of monitoring, alerting, and proactive care.
+Unlike clients initial instinct to buy more hardware, we fixed many problems: Windows Failover Cluster misconfiguration, networking configuration changes, SAN storage speed problems, backups and restores, SQL data corruption in one of the key databases (which Microsoft Support could not even fix), third-party software corrupting databases, tuned SQL Server with best practices, fixed misconfiguration, started utilizing all SQL Server features available, fixed numerous SQL performance problems, configured VMWare host and VMWare guess for best practices, addressed lack of monitoring, alerting, and proactive care.

 Results